| Jen Currin

 a landscape unto itself.

-Walking across the desert in boatman’s pants and mossy wigs,
+Walking across the desert in boatman’s pants and mossy wigs,the women contrive

 to finance the dance